wdunster/WDPrada_Lab_Notebook/LabLog/WD_Jan_24_Log.md

 ## <a name="goals"></a> **Daily Logs**

+## Jan 30
+- Edits for TLAP
+    - Do some redaing to fill in holes
+    - Modeling questions

 ## Jan 29
 - QC_WGS extraction 19
     - Results were good and all but 2 samples had concentations around 10+ ng/uL with some samples as high as 30 ng/uL